 There are all kinds of reasons why your typing speed might not be at the lightning speed that it could be.
 Given your particular situation, there might be more than one compounding factor that’s really slowing you down.
-If you want to improve your typing abilities, you’re firstly going to have to consider what does reaction time mean.
+If you want to improve your transcription abilities, you’re first going to have to consider what does reaction time mean.
 This is the fundamental issue behind most of the factors causing you to type at a snail’s pace.
 So, let's do some typing speed analysis.

 The Main Reasons You’re Unable to Improve WPM